Hrishi-3000/Cloud-Cover-Nowcasting-using-ConvLSTM/README.md

 # Cloud Cover Nowcasting
 This project aims to predict cloud cover using a sequence-to-sequence ConvLSTM (Convolutional Long Short-Term Memory) model.
 The goal is to predict future cloud cover based on past satellite images.
-The model uses satellite .tif images taken at regular intervals to forecast cloud patterns, aiding in weather prediction and climate monitoring.
+The model uses INSAT3D satellite's .tif images taken at regular intervals to forecast cloud patterns, aiding in weather prediction and climate monitoring.

 ## Features
 Satellite Image Processing: The model processes `.tif` images, which are commonly used in satellite data, providing high-resolution, geospatial information.